-In 2013-14, in cooperation with our hosts churches, Stone Soup Corvallis, Inc. evolved into an independent public benefit non-profit corporation with 501c(3) tax-exempt status from the Internal Revenue Service (IRS).
+In 2013-14, in cooperation with our hosts churches, Stone Soup Corvallis, Inc. evolved into an independent public benefit non-profit corporation with 501(c)(3) tax-exempt status from the Internal Revenue Service (IRS).
 Donations to Stone Soup Corvallis, Inc. are tax-deductible.
 Our meal schedule has not changed.
-We continue to use two meal sites and rely exclusively on volunteers to plan, cook and serve all meals.

 Our diners come from varied backgrounds.
 Some are homeless, some have only seasonal work, and some run out of money at the end of the month.
 Along with a meal, Stone Soup Corvallis, Inc., provides fellowship for the hungry and an opportunity for volunteers, including some former diners, to make a difference in our community.
 All who work in our kitchens are putting a face on poverty and see people differently because of it.

 Feeding the hungry in our community would not be possible without the continued support of our three host churches, St. Mary's, First Christian Church, and First Congregational United Church of Christ, who provide free kitchen and dining facilities, including utilities, at no charge.
 We thank them for their generosity.
-We also have support from other faith communities in Corvallis, Oregon, including Westminster House, First Presbyterian Church, First Methodist Church, First Congregational United Church of Christ, Corvallis Mennonite Fellowship, Zion Evangelical Lutheran Church, Church of the Good Samaritan, First Church of Christ Scientists and Zion Lutheran School.
+We also have support from other faith communities in Corvallis, Oregon, including Westminster House, Beit Am, First Presbyterian Church, First Christian Church, First Congregational United Church of Christ, Corvallis Mennonite Fellowship, Zion Evangelical Lutheran Church, Church of the Good Samaritan, First Church of Christ Scientists and Zion Lutheran School.
 We thank many individuals (342) for their generosity as well.
 That is our largest source of funds.

-Stone Soup Corvallis Inc. is governed by a Board of Directors which presently has nine members: President Sara Ingle, Vice-President Karen Nibler, Secretary Bruce Weber, Treasurer Adriana Huyer, Directors Rob Kirby, Melinda M. Manore, Jack Moran, and Timothy Stover.
+Stone Soup Corvallis Inc. is governed by a Board of Directors which presently has twelve members: President Sara Ingle, Vice-President Emily Bowling, Secretary Melinda Manore, Treasurer Bruce Weber, Directors: Zack Allen, Dawn Gonzales, Jane Huyer, Rob Kirby, Karen Nibler, and Timothy Stover.